TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    In short: words are delimited by spaces, as long as those spaces are not escaped by a backslash, or inside a quoted string.
 Single and double quotes are equivalent, and the quote characters can be backslash-escaped.
-The backslash is stripped from any two-character escape sequence, leaving only the escaped character.
-The quote characters are stripped from any quoted string.
+The backslash is stripped kutoka any two-character escape sequence, leaving only the escaped character.
+The quote characters are stripped kutoka any quoted string.
 Returns a list of words.

    .. % Should probably be moved into the standard library.